Town hall addresses public safety concerns after 100 homicides in Birmingham

 BIRMINGHAM, Ala.
-(WIAT) — How to stop the violence in the city—that’s what brought community leaders together to hear from neighbors.
+(WIAT) — How to stop the violence in the city—that’s what brought community leaders together to hear from neighbors Tuesday night.
 This comes as homicides in the Magic City top over 100.

-Hosted by Jefferson County Commission Pro Tem Lashaunda Scales as part of her Let’s Talk series, it was a chance to hear concerns but also help people understand the process of calling 911.

 “Any time that you’re in a crisis, every second counts and we want to make sure that as taxpayers, that those folks who need to respond to us that they are responding to us and hearing our concerns,” Scales said.